qthompso/tm_devices/docs/advanced/signal_generators.md

 ```

-The `SignalGenerator` class is responsible for most waveform generators, including `AWG` and `AFG`.
+The `SignalGenerator` class is responsible for most waveform generators, including the `AWG` and `AFG`.
-Similarly, `TekScope` is responsible for AFGs internal to the scopes themselves, commonly referred to as
+Similarly, `TekScope` is responsible for the AFG's internal to the scopes themselves, commonly referred to as
-IAFGs.
-All of these classes inherit `SignalGeneratorMixin` for a list of methods which share functionality throughout
+an IAFG.
+All of these classes inherit `SignalGeneratorMixin`, which includes a list of methods which share
-all signal sources.
+functionality throughout all signal sources.

 ```{note}
 SignalGeneratorMixin only contains abstract methods, defining the class by itself and calling methods in it will only raise NotImplemented errors.